 In terms of firmness, the Awara felt close to an 8/10, or firmer than average.
-People who are lighter than me might find the mattress to feel even firmer.
-They may not press into the top latex layer and could feel some more firmness.
+People who are lighter than me might find the mattress to feel even firmer, because they may not press into the top latex layer and could feel some more firmness.

-This was my experience on the Awara mattress:
+This was how it felt on the Awara mattress:

 - Moving to my side, the Awara is too firm for me.
 I am feeling some firmness on my shoulders and hips.
-Again, this is a firmer-than-average mattress.
-Side sleepers will want to look for something softer.
+Again, this is a firmer-than-average mattress, so it’s not the best mattress for side sleepers who need something softer.

 - Finally, when I am stomach sleeping, the Awara is a great match for me.
 Firmer mattresses are usually a great fit for stomach sleeping, and the Awara is no exception.
 I feel great support on my hips, and I don’t bow into the mattress whatsoever.

-The Awara has a bouncy feel.
-The latex responds quickly, so it is very easy to move around on the mattress.
+The Awara has a bouncy feel where the latex responds quickly, so it is very easy to move around on the mattress and switch positions.
 All in all, it feels more like I am sleeping on top of the mattress.

-If you are looking for a mattress for you and your partner, you will want to know how well the mattress handles motion transfer.
+If you are looking for the best mattress for couples, you will want to know how well the mattress handles motion transfer.
 Will you be feeling your partner’s movements on your side of the bed?